Need a little help saving money? In only 8 simple steps you can create a monthly budget that is guaranteed to kickstart your savings.

 The reason for this extra step is to compile your sending in their major category and see where spending may be high or where you can make cuts.
 However, if you don’t feel the need to be this organized, go ahead and skip this step.

 Get out your calculator and total up all your expenses.
-Since we are creating this budget with the intention to save money, see where you can cut some spending.
+Since we are creating a monthly budget with the intention to save money, see where you can cut some spending.

 Most likely it will be from the “entertainment” section and additional fun things such as subscriptions.
 Since bills are rather concrete and necessary, the money you spend on having fun each month can most likely be cut and limited for saving purposes.